adrlsx/Travelling-Salesman-Problem/README.md

 ```
 ./Travelling_Salesman_Problem -a local_search -f "/home/user/test.in"
 ```

+### GRASP specific
 In the case you are running GRASP, two more options are available:
-* To specify the Restricted Candidate List (RCL) size enter to the option `--rcl-size` or `-r` followed by an integer between 1 and the number of vertices in the graph.
+* To specify the Restricted Candidate List (RCL) size enter the option `--rcl-size` or `-r` followed by an integer between 1 and the number of vertices in the graph.
+If the given argument is too big it will be modified to be equal to the number of vertices.
 This option is not mandatory, and its default value is `20`.
 * To specify the number of allowed iteration without improvement, enter the option `--max-iteration` or `-m` followed by an integer greater than or equal to 1.
 When GRASP finds a solution better than the best one he found yet, it resets the number of iteration to 0.
 For each solution found the number of iteration is incremented by one, and if it reaches the input iteration number GRASP stops and prints out the best result.